alanng10/class-lang/Docue/Article/Sande/a.md

 The var holds ref value that is memory index of the allocated array.
 The var cannot be assigned to.
 1 derived class is ArrayIntTypeName.
-ArrayIntTypeName represents value array of int IntType name.
+ArrayIntTypeName represents value array of IntType name.
 ArrayIntTypeName has syntax that starts with "value" index word, followed by Int of class IntTypeName, followed by limit brace right open token, followed by Value, followed by limit brace right close token.
 Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
+The IntType is the Type that Int represents.
-Struct vars, glob vars and local vars that are declared with ArrayIntTypeName are allocated space for the arrays of int anys with the type Int.
+Var that is declared with ArrayIntTypeName is allocated space for the array of int anys with the IntType.
 The vars hold ref values that are memory indexes of the allocated arrays.
 The vars cannot be assigned to.